-"Forging Fire Service Excellence" is the motto of the Fire / Rescue Training Division.
+"Forging Fire Service Excellence" is the motto of the Grants Pass Fire Rescue (GPFR) Training Division.
 Over 100 firefighters die nationwide each year in job related incidents and countless others are injured.
 Our firefighters work hard and train hard to avoid being one of these statistics.
 Our goal is to provide at a minimum 240 hours per year of high quality on-duty training to our firefighters.
 Topics covered include:

 - Building construction

 - Emergency medical treatment